betur/javascript/README.md

 ## <a name='whitespace'>Whitespace</a>

-  - Use soft tabs set to 2 spaces
+  - Use soft tabs set to 4 spaces

     ```javascript
-    // bad
+    // good
     function() {
     ∙∙∙∙var name;
     }